Skip to contents

 Fitting mnGLMM()

 Remember that mnGLMM() does not handle gaps in the data and only fits complete XX and YY matrices.
-We have created a variable for out observation indices (sample_idx), so for mnGLMM() we will index the matrices by this variable: e.g., story_pollen_matrix[sample_idx, ].
+We have created a variable for our observation indices (sample_idx), so for mnGLMM() we will index the matrices by this variable: e.g., story_pollen_matrix[sample_idx, ].

 # fit glmm